mpenajoia/resume-page/README.md

 Install the dependencies:
 `npm i`

-Open these files in your favorite code editor / IDE; I'm using VS Code.
+Open the files in your favorite code editor / IDE; I'm using VS Code.

 Navigate to `src/info` and open the `info.json` file.
 Screenshot here